 What is MS-DOS Command?

 DOS commands are small programs used to perform a specific job.
 Each DOS command performs its dedicated task.
 Without these commands, it is impossible to work on the computer system.
-These commands exist in MS-DOS and used to interact with the operating system and other command-line-based software.
+These commands exist in MS-DOS and are used to interact with the operating system and other command-line-based software.

 If you are working on a computer with a Windows operating system (like Windows 10, 8, 7, etc.) then there is no need for DOS commands because MS-DOS is not available in windows.
 These commands can also be used in Windows with the help of Command Prompt.
 These commands are called CMD commands.